DS_Spaltenbild

 Course Structure

-This course is hands-on in that the weekly lecture is complemented by a weekly R Tutorial that we use to discuss, implement and practice the current topic.
+This is a hands-on course: A weekly lecture is complemented by a weekly R Tutorial that we use to discuss, implement and practice the current topic.

 Content